Your team needs a proper company holiday party this year. Boost team morale with these activities during your next company holiday event!

 That’s a big responsibility for those in charge.
 Where do you even start?

 We’ve been planning in-person, virtual, and hybrid team events for quite some time.
-So, we pulled together a list of 10 of our favorite ideas for team holiday parties in 2021.
+So, we pulled together a list of 10 of our favorite ideas for team holiday events and parties in 2022.
 All of them provide opportunities to recognize employee achievements, strengthen team connections, and are inclusive.
 They’re also adaptable for team size and composition, making them perfect for in-person, virtual, and hybrid teams alike.

 1. Organize A Team Awards Show